smhassanerfani/ifmha/README.md

 # IFMHA: Inventory of Field Measurement for Hydraulic Attributes

+All the source codes used for this study are temporarily in this [GitHub repository](https://github.com/smhassanerfani/si2022/tree/main/tauraat).
+They will be moved to this repository in the near future.

 ## Dataset Description

 IFMHA includes 2,802,532 field measurements collected at 10,050 USGS gage sites across the US.